 Super Bowl LII (52), the NFL's championship game, will be played in a dome in Minneapolis this February.

-The location U.S. Bank Stadium is in Minneapolis, Minnesota.
-It is a dome, so with the frigid temps there, the more than 66,000 fans will stay warm.
+U.S. Bank Stadium is in Minneapolis, Minnesota.
+It is a dome, so if temps are low, the more than 66,000 fans will stay warm.
 The location of the 2018 game has been known since it was announced four years ago after a host selection process.
-The last time Minneapolis hosted a Super Bowl game was in 1992.

-The 2018 Super Bowl event will take place in the coldest city ever selected for the big game.
-It will be inside the U.S. Bank Stadium dome, but fans will still need to bundle up before descending upon the game today — temperatures will make it to 5 or 6 degrees.
+The 2018 Super Bowl event will take place in possibly the coldest city ever selected for the big game.
+It will be inside the U.S. Bank Stadium dome, but fans will still need to bundle up before descending upon Minneapolis.
 The city has an average high temperature of 23.7 degrees in February.
 (Super Bowl games on average are played in warmer-weather states such as Louisiana, Florida and California.)

 Minneapolis has been planning security around the big game for years.
 It took 41 planning groups to put together the security plan, according to TwinCities.com.
-The event is categorized by the government as being of the highest threat level to public safety, so extreme measures of protection are in place.
-Federal funds were allotted for security.
-There are thousands of uniformed and undercover police and the security plan was enacted for a full 10 days around the event, beginning Jan.
+The event is categorized by the government as being of the highest threat level to public safety, so extreme measures of protection will be in place.
+Federal funds will be allotted for security.
+There will be thousands of uniformed and undercover police and the security plan is enacted for a full 10 days around the event, beginning Jan.
 26, according to TwinCities.com.

-For Super Bowl LII, the giant Mall of America was the host for media day events and press conferences.
-The annual Super Bowl Experience, a traveling event open to the public, was at the Minneapolis Convention Center from Jan.
+For Super Bowl LII, the giant Mall of America will host media day events and press conferences.
+The annual Super Bowl Experience, a traveling event open to the public, will be at the Minneapolis Convention Center from Jan.
 27-Feb.
-3. It included experiencing the NFL in virtual reality, autographs from NFL players, photos with the Vince Lombardi Trophy, NFL flag clinics and more.
+3, 2018.
+It includes experiencing the NFL in virtual reality, autographs from NFL players, photos with the Vince Lombardi Trophy, NFL flag clinics and more.
 Super Bowl Experience tickets are $35 for adults, $25 for children 12 and younger, and $55 for a fast pass.